Luyaochen1/glabapp_deploy/flask/README.md

-Please see setup instruciont aobut installing the Flask service
+Please see setup instruciont aobut installing the Flask web application

 # Mange the services on Flask

-Nginx - a web serice to pick up the user request for static web contents and recirect dynamic request and APIs to Flask Flask - a Python applicaiotn server to handle the dynamic web requests or APIs
+Nginx : a web serice to pick up the user request for static web contents and recirect dynamic request and APIs to Flask Flask : a Python applicaiotn server to handle the dynamic web requests and APIs

 ### start up the services: